 You can access your instructor's feedback on your assignment by clicking into the Canvas course and then clicking the Grades link on the course navigation menu.
 On your Grades page, you will see an icon that looks like two speech bubbles appear to the right of your grade for an assignment.
 Click on this icon to access your instructor's feedback.
 Alternatively, you can click on the assignment name itself to view both your assignment submission and your instructor's feedback side-by-side.

 For regular Canvas assignments:

-For Turnitin assignments, see Students: How to submit a Turnitin Assignment in Canvas.
-We strongly recommend downloading your Turnitin digital submission receipt for every Turnitin assignment you submit.
+For Turnitin Direct assignments, see Students: How to submit Turnitin Direct assignments.
+For Turnitin LTI assignments, see Students: How to submit a Turnitin Assignment in Canvas.
+We strongly recommend downloading your Turnitin digital submission receipt for every Turnitin LTI assignment you submit.

 If your instructor uses a weighted grading scheme and also implements extra credit opportunities, you may see that your weighted grade total reads 200%.
 Please see the article "Students: Why is my weighted group total out of 200% instead of 100%?" for more information.

 Has the class started yet?
 Most instructors don't let their students submit anything until 10 days before the semester begins; some don't allow submissions until the first day of the semester.

 Or, try another web browser.
 Internet Explorer and Microsoft Edge browsers seem to present more display issues, so we do not recommend using these browsers to access FSU's Canvas.
 Instead, use Google Chrome or Firefox.